apache/qpid/qpid/java/jca/README.txt

 The Qpid JCA Resource Adapter provides three levels of transaction support: XA, LocalTransactions and NoTransaction.
 Typical usage of the Qpid JCA Resource adapter implies the use of XA transactions, though there are certain scenarios where this is not preferred.
 Transaction support configuration is application server specific and as such, is explained in the corresponding documentation for each supported application server.
-Current limitations with XA are listed
-below:

-1)XARecovery is currently only supported for JBoss EAP 5.x and is not supported for clustered broker configurations.
+XA recovery, that is being able to recover 'in-doubt' transactions for a given resource manager is non-standardized, and as such is application server specific.
+Currently, the Qpid JCA adapter only supports recovery for JBoss EAP 5.x as a separate module.

 Conclusion
 ==========